Skip to content

 Parameter Description Data Type Required Default

-Removes a storage node from the cluster
+Removes a storage node from the cluster.

 The storage node cannot be used or added any more.
 Any data residing on this storage node will be migrated to the remaining storage nodes.
 The user must ensure that there is sufficient free space in remaining cluster to allow for successful node removal.